-Limited liability companies have to go through a few simple steps to be recognized as legal entities.
+Limited liability companies must go through a few simple steps to be recognized as legal entities.

-Step 1: Choose a Name for Your Farming Business
+1. Choose a Name for Your Farming Business

-Step 2: Appoint a Registered Agent
+2. Appoint a Registered Agent

 There are a few things to keep in mind when appointing a registered agent: